MathieuNls/bug-taxonomy/01_introduction.md

-There have been several studies (e.g., [@Weiß2007; @Zhang2013]) that study of the factors that influence the bug fixing time.
+There have been several studies (e.g., [@Weiß2007; @Zhang2013]) that study the factors that influence the bug fixing time.
 These studies empirically investigate the relationship between bug report attributes (description, severity, etc.) and the fixing time.
 Other studies take bug analysis to another level by investigating techniques and tools for bug prediction and reproduction (e.g., [@Chen2013; @Kim2007a; @Nayrolles2015]).
 These studies, however, treat all bugs as the same.